10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Instagrammable lavender fields in Valensole

-This is also the reason why you should rent a car or get a private service when visiting Moustiers-Sainte-Marie.
-You can’t just stop by the roadside on a public bus to take pictures.
-Alternatively, you can join a group tour for a convenient and cheaper alternative.
+This is why it’s recommended to rent a car or hire a private service when visiting Moustiers-Sainte-Marie.
+Public buses won’t allow you the flexibility to stop by the roadside to take pictures.
+Alternatively, joining a group tour can be a convenient and more affordable option.

 Moustiers Sainte Marie France - Overlooking view of Lake Sainte-Croix